VladiusVostokus/JotarasKujenko/README.md

 - /hello reply with "hello!"

 in future this commands will be deleted or modified, because they are only created to learn how to create some stuff

+Bot uses CommandKit for handling events and command.
+Earlier custum event handler was used, but I change it, because this lib to simplify handling.